 IndyCar Series is an open-wheel race series based in the United States, that tests drivers on speedways, ovals, and street circuits.
 Indy series provides an all-star lineup of drivers, where they accumulate points throughout the series, and the driver with the most points is crowned champion.

-The IndyCar Series takes to the Alabama Circuit on April 18th, as the season gets underway.
+The IndyCar Series is now underway.
 We have the latest Indycar betting odds right here.
-The odds were last updated on April 16th, 2021:
+The Indianapolis 500 odds were last updated on May 5, 2021:

 Congratulations to Takuma Sato who becomes just the 20th driver in history to win two Indy 500 races.
 He completed the race with an excellent time and was right in amongst the front of the pack the whole time.